Mliviusz/Blockchain-SharedWallet/README.md

 This is a shared wallet with allowance.
 This is usefull when you want to cover the travel of your employee, but want to determine a budget for it.
 You can add fund. add allowance to members and withraw funds depending of allowance.
+It was built on etherium smart contracts, tested on private network using truffle.